Research-Grade GHRP-2 Lyophilized Powder in 3ml Vial | COA Verified ≥99% HPLC Purity

 Note: While all three peptides stimulate GH release through ghrelin receptor activation, GHRP-2 is distinguished by its balanced profile—more potent than Ipamorelin but more selective than GHRP-6.
 Researchers often combine GHRPs with GHRH analogs (such as CJC-1295 or Sermorelin) for synergistic effects.
 Formulation ratios and purity metrics may vary by batch.

-GHRP-2 Chemical Specifications
+GHRP-2 Chemical Specifications (Acetate Salt)

 SpecificationValue